Katie-Swinea/CapstoneStarterRepo/README.md

 ### Faculty Supervisor

-The team's faculty supervisor is Dr. Jesse Roberts.
+The team's faculty supervisor was Dr. Jesse Roberts.
+The team's supervisor then became Micah Rentschler for the second semester.

 ### Stakeholders